Why Do Dogs Bite?

 This mutual symbiosis struggled to remain essential past the industrial age.

-Our relationship with our oldest friend and helpmate deteriorated rapidly past the automation of our world, and only a few pockets of the dog as a functional utility to humans still exist.
+Once the need for dogs diminished, our ability to understand them diminished with it.
+Our caution became carelessness and dogs became an afterthought to our survival.
+Our relationship with our oldest friend and helpmate deteriorated rapidly past the automation of our world, and only a few pockets of the dog as a functional utility to humans still exists.
 Instead they have been replaced by caricatures of themselves; ornaments to an unfitting lifestyle as a feature of social currency, virtue signaling or as our emotional foil.

 Although our beliefs have changed, our canine companions have changed very little.
 They may come in a variety of sizes, colors and coat types, but behaviorally, they are the same animal they were thousands of years ago.
-They still adhere to the same behavioral constructs that have governed dog actions since they evolved from ancestor Mesocyon, over 20 million years ago..
+They still adhere to the same behavioral constructs that have governed dog actions since they evolved from ancestor Mesocyon, over 20 million years ago.

 We just lost the ability to understand their behavior, or what motivates it.
+And that’s why dogs bite.

 It is an evolutionary advantage to be able to acquire and control resources.
 The collaborative hunting that wolves are famous for?
 Cooperation ends once that prey animal hits the ground.
 Barring caring for the very young, it’s every dog for itself.